Holistic Robust Data-Driven Decisions: Introduction

 Each of these three discussed sources of overfitting may have a certain varying importance in practice.
 For example, noise will be the main source of overfitting in settings where abundant but highly noisy data is available.
 Statistical error will come to dominate in settings where scarce but high quality data is available.
+It is therefore instrumental to adapt the amount of protection offered against each of these three distinct sources to the appropriate level in a particular application.
 Existing robust formulations typically protect specifically against only one of these aspects.
-As already pointed out before, KL-DRO and SVP for instance protects efficienlty against statistical error while LASSO and W-DRO protects efficiently against noise.
+As already pointed out before, KL-DRO and SVP for instance protects efficiently against statistical error while LASSO and W-DRO protects efficiently against noise.
 An important question that arises is therefore

 This is precisely the objective of this paper.
 We seek to construct a \textit{holistic} robust predictor which protects against all sources of overfitting to any desirable degree.
 In addition to (i) robustness, we seek robust formulations which (ii) are tractable (iii) and are efficient in that they are not overly conservative.